16-Classroom Addition - Opened Fall 2019

 classrooms and opportunities

-Lincoln Pius X High School is preparing to add 16 new classrooms thanks to strong community support.
-The school and its foundation recently received $5.8 million in donations that will enable construction of the new classroom wing to begin in the spring of 2018.
-The classrooms are expected to be ready when school commences in the fall of 2019.
+Lincoln Pius X High School added 16 new classroom in the Fall of 2019 s thanks to strong community support.
+The school and its foundation recently received $5.8 million in donations that enabled construction of the new classroom wing to begin in the spring of 2018.
+The classrooms were opened when school began in the fall of 2019.

 Fr.
 Meysenburg, the school’s Chief Administrative Officer, said the additional classroom space has been a part of the school’s master facility plan for almost seven years.
 With the significant growth in student population in the last five years, the timing of this new addition is spot on.
 Father Meysenburg is edified by the generosity of Pius X supporters for this project.